St Michael, Cornhill

-St Michael, Cornhill, is a medieval parish church in the City of London with pre-Norman Conquest parochial foundation.
+St Michael, Cornhill is a medieval parish church in the City of London with pre-Norman Conquest parochial foundation.
 It lies in the ward of Cornhill.
 The medieval structure was lost in the Great Fire of London, and replaced by the present building, traditionally attributed to Sir Christopher Wren.
 The upper parts of the tower are by Nicholas Hawksmoor.
 The church was embellished by Sir George Gilbert Scott and Herbert Williams in the nineteenth century.

 Early history

-The church of St Michael, Cornhill is sited directly above the location of the western apse of the former London Roman basilica (built c.
-90–120).
+The church of St Michael, Cornhill is sited directly above the location of the western apse of the former Londinium Roman basilica (built c.
+AD 90–120).
 Although its walls are not aligned with the basilica, some of the church's foundations still sit directly on top of the Roman foundations.